+How to add part d to my Medicare?
 With Medicare, you are required to enroll in plans during designated ‘enrollment windows’.
 These enrollment windows occur at different times throughout the year and you should be aware of when these different Medicare Part D enrollment periods occur.

 Initial Enrollment Period (IEP)

 Most people have Medicare Part D drugs insurance plans eligibility upon turning 65.
 However, enrollment can start as early as 3 months before your 65th birthday.
 The IEP is a 7-month period that starts three months before your birth month and ends 3 months after the month of your 65th birthday.

 If this is your first time, make sure to enroll during the IEP to avoid the Medicare Part D penalty.
 The late enrollment penalty (LEP) is an amount added to your Part D premium if you decide to join a Part D plan after your IEP has ended.

 One tip about Medicare Part D and how to enroll without incurring late enrollment penalties.
 The only time you can delay Part D enrollment without penalty is by having “creditable coverage.”
 This means having a drug coverage equivalent to Medicare’s standard prescription drug coverage.
 Usually, you receive creditable coverage from your employer (or your spouse’s employer) if you are working past 65.

 Annual Election Period (AEP)

 AEP occurs every year and falls between October 15 to December 7.
 If you did not enroll during IEP, you can do so during the AEP.
 Here are the basics about Medicare Part D – how to enroll during the Annual Election Period.
 During AEP, Medicare beneficiaries can: